Companies of the United States with untaxed profits

-Foreign profits were up 93% from 2008 to 2013.

 Politics and tax policy issues

-It has been suggested that companies hold profits overseas hoping for a tax holiday.
+It has been suggested that companies were holding profits overseas hoping for a repatriation tax holiday.
 In 2012 Northwestern University law professor Thomas Brennan asserted that "companies are holding money outside the U.S. in part because they are waiting for Congress to repeat a 2004 tax holiday law that set a maximum tax rate for repatriation profits of 5.25%.
 'Why not do it?' he said.
 'It’s pure upside.
 In the worst-case scenario, you’re going to be taxed as you would have been in any event.'"
 The 2004 tax holiday, under President George W. Bush, yielded a lot of repatriation but not much economic benefit, according to one view.
 A number of the large U.S.-based companies that would benefit, including Google, Cisco Systems Inc., Qualcomm Inc. and Oracle Corp., were lobbying during 2011-2012 to obtain a repatriation holiday.
 At the time, however, President Obama was believed to oppose a one-time tax holiday, as it would be a giveaway to big corporations.

 President Obama's February 2015 budget proposal called for a 14% tax to be applied on untaxed overseas profits, indicating that the proposal would yield $238 billion, implying a $1.7 trillion estimate of untaxed profits.
 It was proposed as a one-time tax to be imposed whether or not funds are repatriated.
 The proposal has not been heard about since.

 In 2015, the topic of U.S. taxation of companies' operations abroad was addressed by several potential U.S. presidential candidates.
 For example, Republican senators Marco Rubio and Mike Lee have called for elimination of U.S. taxes on companies' operations abroad, within a broader proposal for corporate and individual tax rate changes.